Sascha Nicklisch (PI)

 Eli Wooliever (AGC)

 Eli received his Bachelor of Science in Biochemistry and Physics at Roanoke College.
-While there, he worked on a variety of environmental research including determining the effect of temperature and precipitation on soil microbial extracellular enzyme production as well as a meadow, forest, and wetland restoration project.
-His senior thesis was an analysis of microplastic distribution in surface waters by proximity to a landfill capped in the 1950s using microscopy and Raman spectroscopy.
+While there, he worked on a variety of environmental research, including determining the effect of temperature and precipitation fluctuations on soil microbial nutrient cycling as well as a meadow, forest, and wetland restoration project.
+His senior thesis was an analysis of microplastic distribution in surface waters by proximity to a historic landfill using microscopy and Raman spectroscopy.

 In his free time, Eli enjoys reading, drawing, playing board games, and hiking.